 “Well, this is quite the surprise.
 Last I heard, you were back home in Chicago,” she said, her delicately sequined Marshall Field gown barely hiding her rounded middle-age curves.
 She offset small half-shell earrings with a tightly coiffed perm, a light brush of make-up and mascara being the measure of her successful maturity and motherly assurance.
 “In any case, I suppose it’s best that you’ve made the ungodly long trip alone this time…”

 “Uh, yeah,” I stammered quizzically.
 “But how did you…”

-Her straighter paintings were like Moon over the mantle, only better crafted, more delicate in contrast and hue.
+Syd’s straighter paintings were like Moon over the cabin mantle, only better crafted, more delicate in contrast and hue.
 They rendered lithe, aggressive women in aerobic knots, who walked a balance beam between pure athletics and pandering seduction.
 Nice work, yet Syd maintained the intimate integrity of her divers, dancers and gymnasts with understated props and backdrops that elevated stark nudity to stunning au naturel.
-My pockets swelling, I immediately felt warped, somewhat a gutter voyeur for turning on instead of paying tribute, like some kind of prevert getting off in the Guggenheim.
+My pockets swelling, I immediately felt warped, somewhat a gutter voyeur for turning on instead of paying tribute, like some kind of pervert getting off in the Guggenheim.